Twin Cities Pride

 Celebrate the greater LGBTQ community at one of the largest free Pride festivals in the country.

-Come celebrate Twin Cities Pride with us at the 2019 Pride festival and parade Saturday, June 22nd and Sunday, June 23rd!
-With over 400 exhibitor booths, 4 stages of entertainment, plenty of food and drink options and a schedule packed with events, Twin Cities Pride is something you don’t want to miss!
+Come celebrate the 49th Annual Twin Cities Pride with us at the 2021 Pride Festival Saturday, July 17th and Sunday, July 18th!
+Featuring local BIPOC and LQBTQ+ vendors, food courts, a beer garden, music stages, and, starting in June, a schedule packed with events, Twin Cities Pride is something you don’t want to miss!

 To make the most out of your festival experience, don't worry about driving home.
 Make a weekend out of it!
-Book your stay at Hotel Ivy and be right next to all the Pride action!
+Book your stay and be right next to all the Pride action!

 7 Ways to Maximize your Pride Experience in Minneapolis